Illegal Interview Questions and Female Applicants

 - Should we refer to you as Miss or Mrs.?

-While it's perfectly legal to ask questions assessing an applicant's job experience, qualifications, and motivation, employers must avoid interview questions that single out female applicants, and are not also asked of male applicants.
+It's legal to ask questions assessing an applicant's job experience, qualifications, and motivation.
+Employers must avoid interview questions that single out female applicants and are not also asked of male applicants.

 Below are examples of what may be asked during a job interview, so long as these questions are asked of all applicants: